 All Plant Science students take a set of core courses, then follow an individualized plan.
 Core courses cover plant genetics, production and breeding, as well as basic biology, botany, and soil science.
 Students will also learn about plant issues specific to the Minnesota landscape.
 The curriculum offers flexibility, and includes a focus on hands-on learning.

-Find requirements for this major in the University Catalog, and more details in this Major Requirements PDF, which includes a list of classes.
+Find requirements for this major in the University Catalog.
 For more academic planning information, including sample "4-Year Plans", see the Plant Science major website, which leads to links and details for each of the focus areas.

 This major was officially approved by the University of Minnesota Regents on May 9, 2013.
 The CFANS departments affiliated with this major are: Agronomy and Plant Genetics; Entomology; Horticultural Science; Plant Pathology.